Oral Health Research

 More Research Resources

-- Read the 2017 Colorado Health Access Survey for information on health insurance coverage, access to health care and use of health care services in Colorado.
+- Learn more about the state of oral health in Colorado Health Institute’s report, Ensuring Smiles, as well their Oral Health one-pager.
+These are part of their 2019 Colorado Health Access Survey, providing information on health insurance coverage, access to health care, and use of health care services in Colorado.

 - Learn more about how water fluoridation improves oral health across our state: http://coloradowaterfluoridation.org/